 A full list of supporters and their full letters of support from similar legislation in the 112th Congress can be found here: http://gosar.house.gov/HR1904BusinessSupport

-Video from the House Natural Resources Committee of the 113th Congress
+Video from the House Natural Resources Committee during the 113th Congress

-The Southeast Arizona Land Exchange and Conservation Act (H.R.
-687) was considered by the House Natural Resources Committee in late March.
+The Southeast Arizona Land Exchange and Conservation Act was again considered by the House Natural Resources Committee in the 113th Congress.
 Below is Congressman Gosar's opening statement from the hearing.

 The Importance of Copper